 Dartmoor has a rich history of working life including farming, dry stone walling, mining and coal production, which has often been romanticised in the media and the arts.

-In partnership with local museums, history groups and volunteers, MED Theatre is launching a new project to research the lives of people from across the moor’s past and present, bringing to light the stark reality of living and working rurally.
+In partnership with local museums, history groups and volunteers, MED Theatre carried out this project to research the lives of people from across the moor’s past and present, bringing to light the stark reality of living and working rurally.

 In many works of literature and media, life on the moors is portrayed romantically or as a simple way of living.
 Mark Beeson, MED Theatre’s late founder, was eager to explore the stark reality of living and working rurally by reading the lesser known works of writers such as John Trevena and his own mother, Jane Beeson.